ACG (subculture)

 ACG ("Animation, Comics, and Games") is a term used to describe some subcultures of China and East Asia.
 Because there is a strong economic and cultural interlinkage that exists between anime, manga, and games in Japanese and East Asian culture at large, the term ACG is an exonym used to describe this phenomenon across the different subcultures.
 The term refers in particular to Japanese anime, manga, and video games.
 The most commonly used endonym translates to "two-dimensional space" (2次元); Chinese: 二次元, Pinyin: Èrcìyuán).

 Etymology

 In 1995, a Taiwanese fan of animation and comics using the name "AIplus" established a board at National Sun Yat-sen University's BBS; the board was named the "ACG_Review Board", referring to animation, comics, and games.
 It is considered the first appearance of the term "ACG".
-Popularizing by Taiwanese anime and comics critique group Shuffle Alliance, the arrangement of the three letters was stabilized, and the term became popular in Mainland China, Hong Kong, Macau and Taiwan.
+Popularizing by Taiwanese anime and comics critique group Shuffle Alliance, the arrangement of the three letters was stabilized, and the term became popular in Mainland China, Hong Kong, Macau, and Taiwan.

-After light novels, which are often adapted into anime, comics, and video games, became more popular, the term "ACGN" was coined.
-However, the term ACG is still used in the majority of situations and is generally thought to include light novels even without "N".
+After light novels, which are often adapted into anime, comics, and video games, became more popular, the term "ACGN" was coined, but the term ACG is still used in the majority of situations and is generally thought to include light novels even without "N".